 Millennials are considered the most connected generation.
-They grew up during the internet age where people connect through emails and social media.
+They grew up during the internet age where people communicate through emails and social media.
 They are used to doing many day-to-day activities with just a few clicks on their laptops or smartphones.
 They’re computer-savvy and are always updated about the latest in gadgets and technology.

 Millennials in the Workplace

 Each generation seems to demonstrate distinct characteristics in the workplace.
 Listed below are several work traits and tendencies that people from older generations see in professionals who are defined as millennials:

 1. Millennials are proactive and confident at work.

 They expect to work on different tasks and accomplish them on time.
 They also look for feedback about their performance.